From the World Heritage inscription for the Villa Adriana (Tivoli):

 If you visit the villa, you should also visit the Villa d’Este and the Vatican Museum in conjunction.
 Both sites have material and art objects taken from Hadrian’s Villa.
 Many of the statues dedicated to Hadrian’s young male lover Antinous in the Vatican Museum and much of the marble is now in the Villa d’Este.

-The villa is only 10 minutes by car from the Villa d’Este and and 30-60 minutes from the center of Rome depending on traffic.
+The Villa Adriana is only 10 minutes by car from the Villa d’Este and is 30-60 minutes from the center of Rome depending on traffic.
 The villa is not near the center of town, so if you take a bus or train, you will need to take a local bus or taxi to get to the site.

 The villa is an exceptional site and given its proximity to Rome should be considered a must-see for anyone interested in Roman history.